Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Staying healthy both physically and mentally during your research studies will help you to enhance productivity, reduce sickness and avoid unnecessary absences from your studies.
 Section 7a of this part of the handbook outlines what to do if you do become ill and cannot work on your research or need more time to meet a progress milestone submission deadline.

-The Wellbeing Service can provide 1:1 counselling and mentoring and mental health support, and also run a range of workshops on various topics including: emotional resilience and mindfulness.
-The service is based in 3F on Frenchay campus.
+The Wellbeing Service can provide one-to-one counselling, mentoring and mental health support, and also have a range of resources and workshops on various topics including emotional resilience and mindfulness.
+The Kooth Student service provides free, anonymous online counselling for UWE Bristol students during evenings and weekends.

 The NHS 111 Service is free to call on mobiles and landlines.
 Dial 111 to speak to a trained adviser, who will assess you and direct you to the best medical option.